 8. Increase group creativity: Facilitating the process.
 Here are three methods commonly used:

 - Brainstorming.
 Outline the problem for the group, tell them what you've tried and learned from the tries.
 Include things that may have happened only once.
 Invite the group to free form respond, any idea is OK, no criticism allowed.
 Record all ideas on a flip chart.
 When the group has exhausted the possibilities, take the most interesting ones and ask the group to first name positive features of the ideas, then negative features, and finally what's interesting about the ideas.
 Follow this process until you've covered all the ideas that interest you.
 Then ask the group what else they would select as interesting ideas to do a plus, minus, interesting analysis.
 This process can usually be done in an hour or two.

 - The nominal group.
 After the problem definition above, have the group write down as many ideas as occur to them.
-Record them all on a flip chart for free wheeling discussion.
-People can add, combine or clarify – “What were you thinking when you said...,” but no criticism allowed.
+Record them all on a flip chart for a free-wheeling discussion.
+People can add, combine or clarify – "What were you thinking when you said...," but no criticism allowed.
 After this, follow the plus, minus, interesting process above.

 - Analogies.
 Lots of creative solutions come from analogies to nature or other fields.
 Come up with a list (electrical engineering, cats, trees, the sea, biology, shipbuilding), any list will do, and insert it after you describe the problem to the group in the first or second option.
 Many times this will trigger novel ideas that no other process will.